ajsmith/docker-riemann/README.md

 # Base Images

-- Fedora 24
+- Fedora 25
-- RHEL 7.2
+- RHEL 7.3

 # Requirements

+The Fedora image has no special requirements outside of a normal Docker operating environment.

-Building the RHEL version of the image requires an active subscription for Fedora and Red Hat Enterprise Linux Server.
+Building the RHEL version of the image requires an active subscription for Red Hat Enterprise Linux Server.

 # Building